QUOTES-Tennis-Quotes from day two of the Australian Open

 * "I feel it's an issue of maturity.
 Tennis players never relax, no matter which round, which tournament.
 I feel like now I approach it differently.
 I accept the fact that it can go wrong.
 I'm more open to adaptation, to uncertainty."
 Former French Open and Wimbledon champion Garbine Muguruza on how her outlook has changed as she has grown older.

-Day two highlights (Compiled by Nick Mulvenney and Simon Jennings, editing by Peter Rutherford)
+(Compiled by Nick Mulvenney, Simon Jennings and Manasi Pathak, editing by Peter Rutherford and Pritha Sarkar)